-5. Focus on content and images, too
+5. Focus on Content and Images

-Web design focuses on colors, fonts, and layouts, but it should also touch on content and images.
+A thoughtful process incorporating SEO in web design focuses on colors, fonts, and layouts, but it should also touch on content and images.
 After all, you can have a beautiful website, but if your content isn’t up to par, you won’t rank well in search engines.
 Valuable content signals to search engines that your site is useful.

-6. Speed things up
+6. Speed Things Up

 A 100-millisecond delay in load time can decrease your conversions by 7%.
 Your marketing team needs every advantage they can get, and a slow website is the kiss of death to your conversion rates.
 Your web design has to be fast to keep users on-site, which in turn boosts your SEO ranking.